Outside The Box

 613 4th Street, Suite 208, Santa Rosa, California 95404 USA

 Northwest Earth Institute offers (6) 8-week discussion courses ranging from Volunteer Simplicity to Healthy Children – Healthy Planet.
-This grant supports the expansion of the program and developing a sustainable financial base.
+This grant supports the expansion of the program.

 Northwest Earth Institute, 107 SE Washington Street #235, Portland, OR 97214